 The story of The War Lord is about a knight named Chrysagon de la Creux.
 Chrysagon, a man who was tired after twenty years of battle.
 For his services and loyalty the duke of Normandy, William of Ghent, gave him a small fiefdom of marshland in a remote area along the coast of Flanders.
 An area where druidism and pagan rituals are widespread.
 His plan was to civilize those people, a thing still necessary today.

 The area was being haunted by raiding Frisians from the north.
 Chrysagon and his brother Draco are successful in driving out the Frisian raiders during an attack.
 The leader of the Frisians is a prince, a part played by Henry Wilcoxon.
+He is never called by his name in the movie.
 The prince has brought with him his little, blond-haired son.
 The Frisian prince and Chrysagon enter into a dual during the raid.
 They know each other of earlier battles, and the prince exclaims: “De La Creux!” when he sees Chrysagon.
 But the prince gets hurt and passes out.
 He is carried by his men to a ship.
 When the Frisians flee with their ships to open sea, they are unaware that the son of the prince is being left behind.

 Because Chrysagon is their lord, according to local, pagan traditions he has le Droit de Seigneur or, in Latin, jus primae noctis.
 It is a lord’s privilege to have the virgin-bride the first night of her wedding.
 On the day of the wedding, Chrysagon takes Bronwyn to his loft in the tower, under protest and great grief of Marc.
 Of course, the high party spirit of the wedding was tempered as well.
 Instead of the anticipated rape, both fell in love, and the next day Chrysagon does not give her back to Marc.
 This is against le Droit de Seigneur since a lord only has this right for one night.
 No more.